-Pre-verification Day (Image Check)
+Pre-verification day (image check)

 A few days before your treatment starts, we will do a trial run of your treatment.
 This allows us to confirm your treatment position is correct before you start the actual treatment.
 Your radiographers will position you on the treatment couch.
-They will take some measurements and also some x-ray pictures.
+They will take some measurements and also some X-ray pictures or a scan.
 You will not have treatment at this appointment.